udaan-iitt/editions/2024_Summer/chapter-4-resources-for-help-yourdost.md

 </b>

 > I graduated from IIT Guwahati with a specialisation in User Experience Design and then worked with companies such as Webfluenz, D.E.
-Shaw & Co., and O9 Solutions.
+Shaw & Co. and O9 Solutions.
 >
 > The idea behind founding YourDOST stemmed from personal experiences and the tragic loss of a college friend due to mental health struggles.
-After graduating from college, my colleague and co-founder Puneet and I noticed how stressed people around us were.
+After graduating from college, my co-founder Puneet and I noticed how stressed people were.
 Job pressure, relationship issues, confidence issues, self-esteem issues, etc., affected almost everyone.
 >
 > Yet, people needed to be more open to discussing all this with a professional.
-We found that there was just so much stigma around mental health.
-People were afraid that if others found out that they were seeking professional support, they would be labelled as ‘mad’ or ‘mental’ and that it would make them appear ‘weak’.
+We found that there was too much stigma around mental health.
+People were afraid that if others found out that they were seeking professional support, they would succumb to the prevailing stereotypes around mental health and associate those who seek help with labels.
 >
-> There’s hardly any awareness about mental health in our country.
+> There was hardly any awareness about mental health in our country.
 People are unaware of what counselling is, let alone when they should seek it.

 <br>